Vaccinations and COVID-19: What parents need to know

 Try to ensure young children have the same caregivers to reduce the number of people they come into contact with.
 Those caregivers should be encouraged to wash their hands regularly, avoid sharing things that go in mouths such as cups and stay away if they feel at all sick.

 What should I do if my child is showing symptoms of COVID-19?
-Is it safe to take her to the doctor?
+Is it safe to take him/her to the doctor?

 If your child has a sore throat, a cough or a fever, call your doctor or health service for advice before bringing them in.
 They may have a special arrangement at the clinic to minimise spread of infection to others.
 If your child has more serious symptoms, like shortness of breath or seems unusually sick, call the emergency number or take them to the nearest emergency department.